-- 1. Secure and maintain fiscal integrity in all its activities, programs, and operations through concerted efforts to continuously increase its endowment and financial standing. - 2.
-Provide quality educational experiences that have their foundation in the liberal arts and professional studies, promote high personal standards, and produce graduates with relevant career skills to compete in an ever-changing, inceasingly global market. - 3.
-Make educational opportunities available to all persons without reference to social status.
-The University seeks to stabilize undergraduate enrollment by strengthening recruitment efforts and increasing student retention through the creation of an academic and social environment that facilitates success and rewards achievement. - 4.
-Advance the Cumberland Gap and tri-state region through community service programs in continuing education, leadership development, recreation, and the fine and performing arts. - 5.
-Continue as a critical educational, cultural, and recreational center for the area, and to develop and maintain facilities, which are safe, accessible, and conducive to the development of body, mind, and spirit. - 6.
-Attract and retain a highly qualified faculty and staff, committed to
+- Make educational opportunities available to all persons without reference to social status.
+The University seeks to maximize enrollment by strengthening recruitment efforts and increasing student retention through the creation of an academic and social environment that facilitates success and rewards achievement. - 2.
+Maintain fiscal integrity in all its activities, programs, and operations through concerted efforts to continuously increase its endowment and financial standing. - 3.
+Provide quality educational experiences that have their foundation in the liberal arts and professional studies, promote high personal standards, and produce graduates with relevant career skills to compete in an ever-changing, increasingly global market. - 4.
+Advance the Cumberland Gap and Appalachian region through community service programs in continuing education, leadership development, recreation, and the fine and performing arts. - 5.
+Serve as a critical educational, cultural, and recreational center for the area, and to develop and maintain facilities, which are safe, accessible, and conducive to the development of body, mind, and spirit. - 6.
+Attract and retain a diverse and highly qualified faculty and staff, com-

-- teaching, research, and service, by providing the best compensation program possible. - 7.
-Commit resources to support the teaching, research, and service role of the institution and the faculty. - 8.
-Continue to strengthen the faculty and staff development program with priority for allocation of resources determined by institutional needs. - 9.
+- mitted to teaching, research, and service. - 7.
+Commit resources to support the teaching, research, and service role of the Institution. - 8.
+Support faculty and staff development programs with priority for allocation of resources determined by institutional needs. - 9.
 Increase technology for all educational sites.
-Specifically, the University seeks to continuously improve its computer and other technological resources for faculty and students. - Develop and implement academic programs in response to anticipated or demonstrated educational need, and to continuously evaluate and improve the effectiveness of current programs. - 11.
-Continue the tradition of providing a caring and nurturing environment where students, faculty, and staff with varied talents, experiences, and aspirations come together to form a community where diversity and growth in the pursuit of academic and career goals are encouraged.
-The University seeks to develop students' potential in a supportive environment while challenging them to grow intellectually and personally. - 12.
-Provide high quality educational opportunities through selected undergraduate and graduate degree programs for students who live or work a significant distance from the Lincoln Memorial University main campus, and for whom other options are not as accessible or satisfactory.
+Specifically, the University seeks to continuously improve its computer and other technological resources for faculty, staff, and students. - 10.
+Develop and implement academic programs in response to anticipated or demonstrated educational need, and to continuously evaluate and improve the effectiveness of current programs. - 11.
+Provide a caring and nurturing environment where students, faculty, and staff with varied talents, experiences, and aspirations come together to form a diverse community that encourages students to grow intellectually and personally to meet their academic and career goals. - 12.
+Provide quality educational opportunities through selected degree programs for students who live or work a significant distance from the Lincoln Memorial University main campus, and for whom other options are not as accessible or satisfactory.